arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us.md

 Assert.Equal(7, Closure("foo"));
 ```

 The signature of `Closure` declares that it only depends on an `string`.
-But this tells half of the story: in fact, there is a dependency from a second `string` which does not emerge at all from the signature.
+But this tells half of the story: in fact, there is an implicit dependency from a second `string` which does not emerge at all from the signature.

 A function that possibly raises an exception is clearly dishonest: